Best Restaurant Business Loans in January 2025

 Merchant cash advance

-Although a merchant cash advance (MCA) isn’t technically a loan; it’s a viable way to access quick cash for your restaurant.
+Although a merchant cash advance (MCA) isn’t technically a loan, it’s a viable option to access quick cash for your restaurant.
 The MCA lender provides a lump sum of funds in exchange for a portion of your restaurant’s future income, including a set percentage of credit card transactions.

-MCAs tend to have lenient credit requirements, making them an ideal choice for those who expect a boom in sales in the coming months.
+MCAs can have lenient credit requirements, making them an ideal choice for those who expect a boom in sales in the coming months.

 Invoice factoring

-Invoice factoring is another way to catch up on unpaid bills.
+Invoice factoring is another way to access funding to catch up on unpaid bills.
 Basically, you sell your restaurant’s outstanding invoices to a factoring company to receive advance funding.
 The factoring company then collects customer payments on your behalf, subtracting a service fee before sending the remaining balance to you.

 Since the funds are collected from the customers, their credit scores matter more than yours.
 But your business must have a steady flow of invoices for this to be a viable financing method.